 "From a vision I had-of this world, shining like a beacon, like a new star in the skies of Yuuzhan'tar."
 "In the skies of Yuuzhan'tar?"
 "That was my vision," he said.
-"But prophecy is not always literal.
+"But prophecy is not al-ways literal.
 We are in the sky of Yuuzhan'tar, though at such a vast distance that even the star this planet orbits is probably unseen.
 I believe it meant that Zonama Sekot was here, in the stars, waiting only for us to find it and be worthy of it.
 And so we have."
 "And you believe it will redeem the Shamed Ones?"
-"Yes.
-But not just the Shamed Ones.
-Once they are redeemed, all of us are."
 "But this vision," she persisted.
 "Where did it come from?"
 "I do not know the true source of my visions," Nom Anor said carefully.
 "Only that they are always true.
-Perhaps the gods send them.
+Per-haps the gods send them.
 Perhaps this planet itself sent them.
 What does it matter?"
 "Because that is a lim tree," she said.

 "I do not understand you."

 "The lim tree was a plant of the homeworld.
-It has long

-been extinct except as a code in the Qang qahsa.
+It has long been extinct except as a code in the Qang qahsa.
 I grew one for myself, to adorn my apartment at Shimrra's court."

 "And now you find one here.
 Curious."

 "No, not curious, impossible."

 He waited for her to explain further.